Rail franchise decision imminent

 -

-21 major cities including London, Shanghai, Boston and Nottingham
+21 major cities served including London, Shanghai, Boston and Nottingham

 KeolisAmey - the joint venture company already runs the Docklands Light Railway and the Manchester Metrolink.
 Keolis also runs Nottingham's trams and claims to be the world's largest tram operator and its major shareholder is the French state-owned railway company SNCF.
 It operates systems in cities ranging from Melbourne to Boston.